mpatfield/homebridge-easy-mqtt/README.md

 ## What does this plugin do?

+[MQTT](https://mqtt.org/) is a fairly common communication protocol for smart devices such as [Shelly](https://shelly-api-docs.shelly.cloud/gen2/ComponentsAndServices/Mqtt/), [Tasmota](https://tasmota.github.io/docs/MQTT/), [Tuya](https://developer.tuya.com/en/docs/iot/MQTT-protocol?id=Kb65nphxrj8f1) and many others.
+While these devices are often not directly HomeKit compatible, Homebridge Easy MQTT lets you integrate them into your Apple Home.

-This plugin is designed to be a simple replacement for the fantastic [homebridge-mqttthing](https://github.com/arachnetech/homebridge-mqttthing) plugin which appears as though it's [no longer](https://github.com/arachnetech/homebridge-mqttthing/commits/master/) being actively developed.
+Homebridge Easy MQTT aims to be a simple replacement for the fantastic [MQTTThing](https://github.com/arachnetech/homebridge-mqttthing) plugin which appears as though it's [no longer](https://github.com/arachnetech/homebridge-mqttthing/commits/master/) being actively developed.

-For detailed information, please visit the [wiki](https://github.com/mpatfield/homebridge-easy-mqtt/wiki).

 This plugin is being actively improved over time as more use cases are requested.
 If there is an accessory type you'd like to see supported, please [create an issue in GitHub](https://github.com/mpatfield/homebridge-easy-mqtt/issues/new/choose).

+Lots more details about Homebridge Easy MQTT can be found on the [wiki](https://github.com/mpatfield/homebridge-easy-mqtt/wiki).

 ## Credits